terrynini/CTF-writeup/SECCON-2018-quals/README.md

 The key point is how `/dev/xorshift64` work, there are serveral implementation online, it's time comsuming to test everyone.

-But, the SECCON is hold by japanese, where a japanese engineer would go for searching for information about things they don't understand ?
+But, the SECCON is hold by japanese, where a japanese engineer would go for searching the information about things they don't understand ?

 Wiki, but in japanese......